 Approaching quickly with a flashlight will scare off some of these moths, so I move slowly and cautiously.
 I start looking from a little distance away, and move the lights slowly up until the moths are lit.
 I start photographing from too far away, and then move slowly closer until I get close enough to get good pictures.

 Moths on a sugared tree trunk.
 This was taken on a very warm night – nearly 70F.
 On cooler nights there are fewer moths.

 4/1/2015 Bethune’s Pinion

-Since they are so wary of light, it may be easier to capture interesting moths and take them inside to photograph.
+Since moths on bait are so wary of light, it’s sometimes easier to capture interesting ones and take them inside to photograph.
 I put an empty pill bottle under the moth, touch it, or tap on it’s head, and it falls down into the bottle.
 I cap the bottle, and then put it into the freezer for a few minutes to calm the moth down.
 Be careful not to leave it in the freezer too long or the moth will die.
 I start with about 5 minutes.
 That’s usually long enough to give me a few minutes of photographing time before the moth starts to “wake up” again.
 After I photograph each moth, I release it.

 I have my best luck attracting moths with bait early and late in the year, when it’s very cool at night.
 In warm summer weather, the bait doesn’t seem to attract as many moths.

 Any lights will attract moths at night, especially bright light, and light at the blue end of the spectrum.
 Checking around windows, porch lights, or street lights will usually yield some moths resting on nearby structures or vegetation.
 To attract more moths, at a level where I can see them easily, I set up my own lights.

 Here’s a photo of my set up.